-Sometimes we may relied on subtitles - whether learning foreign language through film or watching quietly while other sleep.
+Sometimes we may relied on subtitles, whether learning foreign language through film or watching quietly while other sleep.
 Subtitles bridge language gaps, clarify rapid speech, and ensure no word is missed.
 Yet many videos, like home recordings or online downloads, lack customizable subtitle support.

 DVDFab DVD Creator